 Screens play their part

-“Screens play into mental health and anxiety on a few levels,” Jodi said.
-“When kids are on screens they’re not exercising, perhaps not playing with their friends or engaging with their family.”
+“Screens play into mental health and anxiety on a few levels,” Jodi says.
+“When kids are on screens they’re not exercising, perhaps not playing with their friends or engaging with their family.

 Responding not reacting